piyushagarwal08/Adhoc-ST-2019-/DAY9.md

   * GCE - > Google Cloud Engine && GCP - > Google Cloud Platform
   * CPU(Central Processing Unit) - > GPU(Graphical Processing Unit) -> TPU (Tensorflow Processing Unit) : All 3 can be used anytime for almost 12 hours continuously
   * Ip + port = Socket which is registered with some protocol
+  * every instance has its unique instance ID
+  * EBS can only be de-attached after running instances are closed(All)
+  * Never delete volume from instance if it is mounted and text saved in fstab file.

 ## DM
   it is of 2 types :